drclaw1394/perl-io-fd/README.md

 ### IO::FD::select

 Broken.
-Probably will be removed as core perl has this already.
+Probably will be removed as core Perl has this already.

 ### IO::FD::poll